jonathanhuml/jonathanhuml/README.md

 ### ⚡ Howdy! ⚡

-I'm a graduate student researcher starting at Columbia University in 2024, previously at Harvard.
+I'm a graduate student at Columbia University in the Statistics Department, previously at Harvard.

-🔭 I’m currently working on making state-space models extremely fast and memory efficient
+I’m currently working on making state-space models extremely fast and memory efficient

 My personal (professional) website is [jonhuml.com](jonhuml.com) and my less professional website is [jonhumlatnight.com](jonhumlatnight.com)